 Meanings and Use of Chinese Symbols

 People often turn Chinese symbols into good luck charms.
 You can use these symbols to attract certain energies to you and your home.
 If you want to capitalize on this feng shui remedy to activate certain energies within your home, you need to know where each sector is located in your home.
-In addition, you'll want to make the symbol is made out of the element associated with a particular sector.
+In addition, you'll want to make the symbol is made out of the feng shui element associated with a particular sector.
 For example, if you want to use a symbol in the Eastern sector of your home, the optimum choice of material for your symbol would be wood.

 Chinese Symbols for Wealth, Success, and Money

-Many symbols activate chi energy in your wealth or career sector.
-You can use the same symbol for different areas to bring the energy represented by the amulet, figurine or picture.
+Many symbols activate chi energy in your career or wealth sector.
+You can use the same symbol for different areas to bring the energy represented by the amulet, figurine, or picture.
 You can use wealth symbols to boost your career to bring greater success to your work sector as well as in the wealth area of your home.